tjhickey724/MasteryLearningApp/doc/README.md

 skills but has a link to the original skill.
 You can also delete or modify any of the skills in your course without changing the original skill (if any).

-#### Creating a problem set
+#### Creating an exam
-After you create the skills you can create problem sets which is the name we have for the weekly exams.
+After you create the skills you can create exams.
-A problem set consists of a set of problems, each one associated to a skill.
+An exam consists of a list of problems, each one associated to a skill.

 #### Creating a problem in a problem set.
 You can either create a new problem (where you will be prompted for the problem text, rubric, skills, name, etc.) or you can search for a problem in the problem library by specifying a skill and finding all problems containing that skill in all courses for which you have been given access.
 Since skills can be shared, we actually look for all skills that are derived from the current skill (or from its original skill if it is an imported skill).
 This allows faculty to add to their own problems to the library for a given skill and to see the problems created by any colleagues that have given them access to their course.

-The problems can be written in plain text, or markdown, or LaTeX.
+The problems must be written in LaTeX.
 When searching for problems for a particular skill, they are ordered chronologically according to their last use in a course you have access to.
 This allows you to attempt to avoid problems that have been used in the recent past.

 #### Creating and administering a personalized exam
 Once you create an exam, you can release it and then you can press the "create a personalized exam" button which will determine the set of skills each student in theclass has mastered and will then